typst/packages/packages/preview/slydst/0.1.0/README.md

 Create simple static slides with Typst.

+Slydst allows the creation of slides using Typst headings.
+This simplicity comes at the expense of dynamic content such as subslide animations.
+For more complete and complex slides functionalities, see other tools such as Polylux.

 ## Usage

-To start, just use the following preamble.
+To start, just use the following preamble (only the title is required).

 ```typst
 #import "@preview/slydst:0.1.0": *